MatthewJDavis/matthewjdavis.github.io/_posts/2021-01-23-okta-terraform.md

 ## Creating the Application

-Now the user is created, login to the Okta portal with that user and generate an API token, same process as before and keep it in a safe place.
+Now the user is created, login to the Okta portal with the application service account user and generate an API token, same process as before and keep it in a safe place.
 This token will be scoped to the user that created it so only has application permissions and can't manage users etc.

 Update the token environment variable so it is using the application service account user API token.